hosmanadam/CC.PB.03.TW-tic_tac_toe/README.md

 ...are stored in tuples as `(x, y)`.
 Board indexing must be done as `board[y][x]` (notice reverse order).

+### Players
+Players are always represented as 0 or 1 in the game logic.
+This number is used to index all player-related attributes of game instance.
+Player names are only used for printing and to determine whether current player is AI.

 ### Function hierarchy
 Functions are always called top-to-bottom, for example:
 – `tic-tac-toe.main` may call functions defined in `f1`, `f2`, `f3`.